Meet Our Board of Directors

 Slobodonka Hodzic is originally from Bosnia and Herzegovina.
 She came to USA as a refugee in 1996.
 She moved first to Twin Falls, Idaho, and relocate to Boise in 2001.
 Ms. Hodzic started working with Agency for New Americans in April 2001 as a Case Manager, and she has been in Assistant Director position from 2003.
 Ms. Hodzic graduated from Boise State University, majoring in Accountancy, in 2014.
 Ms. Hodzic was honored to become a member of Tidwell Social Work Service & Consulting Board of Directors because Ms. Hodzic has been working with Kathy Tidwell in different capacities from 2001.
 Ms. Hodzic is honored to be a part of creating a non-for –profit organization that has a long history working and being part of Boise refugee community.

 Andrew graduated from Northwest Nazarene University with a Master’s Degree in School Counseling in May of 2018.
 Andrew has been involved with refugee communities and mental health work for the last ten years.
 His history includes work as an interpreter supervisor, program director, marketing director, community-based rehabilitation provider, case manager, and public relations officer.
-Andrew is a member of the Counseling Academic & Professional Honor Society and is a Credentialed Academic Associate in the Viktor Frankl Institute of Logotherapy.
+Andrew is a member of the Idaho School Counselor Association and is a Credentialed Academic Associate in the Viktor Frankl Institute of Logotherapy.

 Michal is Associate Professor of linguistics in the English department at Boise State University.
 She is the founding director of the Mary Ellen Ryder Linguistics Lab and the Boise Language Project, a project connecting students and faculty with members of the refugee community to document the languages spoken in Boise.